touying-typ/touying/themes/stargazer.typ

 /// End slide for the presentation.
 ///
-/// - `title` is the title of the slide.
-Default is `none`.
+/// - title (string): is the title of the slide.
+The default is `none`.
 ///
-/// - `body` is the content of the slide.
+/// - body (array): is the content of the slide.
 #let ending-slide(title: none, body) = touying-slide-wrapper(self => {
   let content = {
     set align(center + horizon)